yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/Before the HOL - Line-of-business application migration.md

     [![Button to deploy the SmartHotelHost template to Azure](Images/BeforeTheHOL/deploy-to-azure.png "Deploy the SmartHotelHost template to Azure")](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FMCW-Line-of-business-application-migration%2Fmaster%2FHands-on%2520lab%2FResources%2FSmartHotelHost.json)

     > **Note:** The template will take around 6-7 minutes to deploy.
-Once template deployment is complete, several additional scripts are executed to bootstrap the lab environment. **Allow at least 1 hour from the start of template deployment for the scripts to run.**
+Once template deployment is complete, several additional scripts are executed to bootstrap the lab environment. **Allow at least 1 hour 15 minutes from the start of template deployment for the scripts to run.**

 ### Task 2: Verify the on-premises environment